urin/vscode-web-visual-editor/README.md

 - 🧩 **Integrated with Visual Studio Code**: No additional processes and windows and well-integrated with VSCode theme.

 ### 📋 Functions
 - 🖱️ **Element Selection**: Select HTML elements with ease.
 Visual selections are synchronized with text selections on editor.
+Vice versa.
+- ✂️ **Copy, Cut and Paste elements**: Copy or cut elements, paste text into selected element.
 - 🔍 **Zoom in and out**: Zoom in and out the page.
+- 🔒 **Script and Link Management**: Disable scripts and manage links for security.
 - ↕ **Move Elements**: Drag elements to rearrange their position.
-- ↹ **Align Elements**: Easy to align elements.
-- ✂️ **Copy, Cut and Paste elements**: Copy or cut elements, paste text into selected element.
-- 🔒 **Script and Link Management**: Disable scripts and manage links for security.

-## Alternatives
+## 🔀 Alternatives
 This extension is similar to [microsoft/vscode\-livepreview](https://github.com/microsoft/vscode-livepreview) and it differs in the following points:

 - The ability to synchronize code selection with visual selection in the preview.